GilbertoASJ/GilbertoASJ/README.md

 <hr>

-### 💻 Desenvolvedor Front-End
+### 💻 Front-End Developer

-- Cursando o último ano do Ensino Médio 👨‍🎓
+- Studying the last year of high school 👨‍🎓

-- Conhecimentos em HTML5, CSS3, Sass, Bootstrap, Wordpress e Javascript 🚀
+- Knowledge in HTML5, CSS3, Sass, Bootstrap, Wordpress and Javascript 🚀

-- Estudando e expandindo conhecimento no Front-End e Frameworks 📚
+- Studying and expanding knowledge in Front-End and Frameworks 📚